smikitky/utrad-werewolf/packages/docs/docs/install.md

 ### 3. Log In to the Werewolf Server and Become Admin

-Sign-in to the app using your personal Google account.
-Go to the "Profile" page and change your user name to something other than "new user". **The first user who changed their user name on the profile screen** will be automatically granted an admin (aka "god") priviledge of the app.
+Sign-in to the app using your personal Google account. **The first user who logged in to the system** will be automatically granted an admin (aka "god") priviledge of the app.
 See "God Mode" menu will appear on the right of the top menu.

 ### 4. Start Your First Game

 It takes 5 players to play a werewolf game, so let's create non-player character (NPC) accounts now.

-## Updating
+## Updating the App

 Your Netlify site is linked to the **fork** of our repository.
 To update the site, you can push new contents to your fork, and Netlify will re-deploy the site for you.
-If you just to want to update the app to the latest, the process will be something like this:
+If you just to want to update the app to the latest, the update process will be something like this:

 ```bash
 $ git remote add upstream https://github.com/smikitky/utrad-werewolf